zeroem/clojure-sh/README.md

 # clojure.sh

-Adding some clojure-isms to your favorite shell.
+Add some Clojure-isms to your favorite shell.
 The idea isn't to give you Lisp in your shell but to give you the Lispy building blocks for operating on files and streams.

 ## Usage